 You get 1 GB data in: Afghanistan, Belarus, Cambodia, Cape Verde, Equatorial Guinea, Kazakhstan, Pakistan, Paraguay, Philippines, Sri Lanka, St Vincent and the Grenadines, Togo, Venezuela

 In any other country you get 50 MB.
-That is obvious not a lot!
+That is obvious not a lot and actually pretty useless.

 Review Orange Holiday World